-There are various ways in which schools can get involved in the TaMHS Programme including:
+There are various ways in which schools can get involved in the TaMHS programme including:

-- Participating in the TaMHS core offer: A two year bespoke programme where schools work with professionals from the Educational Psychology Service and Children and Adolecent Mental Health Services (CAMHS) Connect to empower staff to support the mental health and wellbeing of those within the school community
+- Participating in the TaMHS core offer: A two year bespoke programme where schools work with professionals from the Educational Psychology Service and Children and Adolescent Mental Health Services (CAMHS) Connect to empower staff to support the mental health and wellbeing of those within the school community

 - Arranging in-house TaMHS training or other TaMHS development work